FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/why_customize_the_kernel_.md

 Open Server *waits* for space to be released on the local system so that it can continue processing.

-When this saturation phenomenon occurs, the remote <span class="mc-variable header_footer_variables.hf_long_product_name variable">Transfer CFT</span> and network permit an overall throughput that is too high for the local system, given the close link between <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> and the data transiting on the network, so this space cannot be released.
+When this saturation phenomenon occurs, the remote {{< TransferCFT/hflongproductname  >}} and network permit an overall throughput that is too high for the local system, given the close link between {{< TransferCFT/componentshortname  >}} and the data transiting on the network, so this space cannot be released.
 The phenomenon is even more likely if another application is also making intensive use of the network memory.

-To ensure <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> operation, you must modify the kernel to increase the size of the memory allocated to TCP.
+To ensure {{< TransferCFT/componentshortname  >}} operation, you must modify the kernel to increase the size of the memory allocated to TCP.

 <span id="Number_of_files_used_by_a_process"></span>